 All bases covered

 There’s quite a menu at Addcounsel.
 The range of treatments starts with alcoholism and drugs and includes addictions to nicotine, sex and love, gambling and shopping.
-Mental health issues include depression, burnout, eating disorders, trauma, anger management, mild dementia, relationship ‘co-dependency’, anorexia and stress.
+Mental health issues include depression, burnout, eating disorders, trauma, anger management, relationship ‘co-dependency’, anorexia and stress.